Psychological Safety and Toyota: How It Accelerates Digital Transformation and Strengthens TPS

 I did expect to learn something when I had the opportunity to meet up for lunch with a friend, former Toyota Australia leader Barry McCarthy.
 Barry's also the chair of this year's AME International Conference in St. Louis.
 I first met Barry back in 2018 when I went on a Japan Study trip with Barry and the Honsha Consulting team, and I learned a lot from him on that trip (check out my podcast with him about these topics).

-Toyota and Psychological Safety–A New Book
+Toyota and Psychological Safety: Insights from a New Japanese Book

 In recent years, I've come to believe that Psychological Safety is the oft-unheralded foundation of the Toyota Production System and Lean Management.
 Former Toyota Kentucky leader Mike Hoseus agrees, as we discussed in this Lean Blog Interviews episode — and as mentioned in the book Toyota Culture, that Mike co-authored with Jeff Liker.